 through the parameters that link them such as peripheral resistance (R

 ) and pulse wave velocity (PWV

-To address current methodologies shortcomings, Sam uses a unique mix of numerical and clinical data for establishing proofs of concept for protocols that are subsequently
+To address current methodologies shortcomings, Sam used a unique mix of numerical and clinical data for establishing proofs of concept for protocols that are subsequently

 validated in clinical settings.
-This approach also allows to investigate the haemodynamic mechanisms at play in cardiovascular diseases.
+This approach also enabled him to investigate the haemodynamic mechanisms at play in cardiovascular diseases.